 Sounds too good to be true right?
 We’ve used the Revolut card for nearly 5 years and have recently started using Starling – they’re both excellent!

 So What is the Best Debit Card to Use Abroad?
 A Winning Combination!

 Our personal advice: take the bank card you use at home and combine it with one of the digital banks we listed above or the Metro Card if you’re just travelling in Europe.
 This way you can transfer money to your digital bank when it needs topping up and avoid carrying excessive amounts at any point.

 Splitting your money between the two cards is a sensible option as you’ll have one as a backup in case the other is lost, stolen, not working etc. You can leave your regular bank card safely in your accommodation and take the digital bank card around each day.

-We have money on our joint debit account from the UK and transfer money between the two digital banks (Starling and Revolut).
-It’s a good way to keep an eye on spending and helps to stop you blowing your budget without realising.
+Currently, we have money on our joint debit account from the UK and transfer money between the two digital banks (Starling and Revolut).
+It’s a good way to keep an eye on spending and helps to stop you from blowing your budget without realising.